treep78/ember-resources/README.md

 Now we can create new Pokemon records by filling out our form.

-### YOUR TURN : Adding a New Record
+### Lab : Create (DDAU)

-Instead of using a routed Template, like we did with Pokemon, let's put the form for creating an 'item' inside a new Component that you will generate called 'new-item-form'.
-The process will be mostly the same as above; however, the fact that we're using a Component means that any arguments or actions that we want the Component to trigger must be passed in when the Component is called from a parent Template.
+Create a new Component called 'new-item-form' to act as a form for making new items.

-Use the following content as the Template for the 'new-item-form' Component (`new-item-form/template.js`):
+Use the following HTML content as the basis for the Component's Template:

 ```html
 <h4> Create a New Item </h4>